Hanasas/auto_Vivi_schedule/README.md

 # Wish you a better future, Victoria.

+A project to work out the translation of all vtuber's schedule is coming soon.

 # README

 This project is to help translating schedule of Victoria Brightshield(nijisanji) into Chinese(or any other language,whatever)